kwonus/Quelle-Obsolete/Quelle.md

 - Rust
 - Protobuf
 - gRPC

-Python support code-generation is unnecessary, because the pythonic pattern is to use a dictionary for derealization as this is normally methodology for working with JSON payloads.

 In the case of gRPC, the third parameter must be "*" as it always generates all messages, in addition to the Quelle cloud-service definitions.